 For anyone who’s curious, here are some photos.

-#18 Not based on Compute Module 4
+#18 Not based on the Compute Module 4

 If you’re looking at less than about 10000 units, the Compute Module 4 will allow you to lower costs, however.

-#19 An elegant solution in aluminium
+#19 An elegant solution in aluminum

-As mentioned previously, the Raspberry Pi 400 contains a solid piece of aluminium in each unit.
+As mentioned previously, the Raspberry Pi 400 contains a solid piece of aluminum in each unit.
 Thanks to the effective heat conduction, of course, Raspberry Pi 400 is safe to use for children and teenagers.
 But there’s more!

-This aluminium serves three important purposes:
+This aluminum serves three important purposes:

 - Heat conduction – to allow the SoC to perform it’s work without throttling